datahub-project/datahub/docs/what/snapshot.md

-# What is a snapshot in GMA?
+# What is a snapshot?

 A metadata snapshot models the current state of one or multiple metadata [aspects](aspect.md) associated with a particular [entity](entity.md).
 Each entity type is expected to have: